AdobeDocs/adobeio-runtime/reference/multiple_regions.md

 # Multiple Regions

-Actions are executed in one of four Azure regions:
+Actions are executed in one of four regions on Azure:

 * Australia East (australiaeast)
 * East US 2 (eastus2)